juniorsundarCasual/TGT/vault/volume-5.chapter-340.md

 Shuri nodded and produced the cube from her jacket pocket.

 "Wow!
 Okay!
 This one belonged to me before.
-Marie snatched it from me a few days back, saying that she knew someone who would appreciate it more than I. What you have there is a Rubik's Cube.
+Marie snatched it from me a few days back, saying that she knew someone who would appreciate it more than I did.
+What you have there is a Rubik's Cube.
 A rather interesting toy, this one.
 A bit on the difficult side to make out of wood, especially if you're trying to keep it purely wooden.
 Took me quite a while to get it just right, though as it stands it isn't viable to mass produce this profitably," the Sect Leader narrated as he picked up the Rubik's Cube and started to spin its sides.

 "She gave me this and said that it might inspire me to do something," Shuri added.